serraict/serraict.github.io/_posts/learn/2015-11-18-agile-retrospectives-program-day3.md

 ---
 {% include JB/setup %}

 One of the hardest parts of facilitating agile retrospectives (for me at least) is helping the team identify the most urgent problems and define actions that can be done *tomorrow*.
-Often, we come up with a rather long list of stuff we could or should do, but that are vague and not immediately actionable.
+Often, we come up with a rather long list of stuff we could or should do, with items that are vague and not immediately actionable.

 In the retrospective, we should make sure: